 As waters that fail?

 a.
-Remember me and visit me, and take vengeance for me on my persecutors: Jeremiah did what other godly men in the Bible also did – he looked to God for protection and justice when persecuting for righteousness sake.
-Jeremiah could rightly say, “for Your sake I have suffered rebuke,” so he could also right entrust whatever vengeance was appropriate unto God’s care.
+Remember me and visit me, and take vengeance for me on my persecutors: Jeremiah did what other godly men in the Bible also did – he looked to God for protection and justice when persecuted for righteousness’ sake.
+Jeremiah could rightly say, “for Your sake I have suffered rebuke,” so he could also rightly entrust whatever vengeance was appropriate unto God’s care.

 i.
 Remember me: “Israelite ‘remembering’ was not mere recollection.
 It was a recapturing of the past in a way that led to action in the present.”
 (Thompson)

 ii.
 “He is alienated from his people because of his witness, yet he has no choice but to proclaim God’s word to a recalcitrant nation.
 He is a lonely, anxious man, yet one who rejoices that God dwells in his heart.”
 (Harrison)